Sherlock Holmes London Tour

 Elementary my dear visitor – the London of Sherlock Holmes

-Number 221B Baker Street is where Holmes shared rooms with Dr. Watson and Mrs. Hudson, their long-suffering landlady.
-It was the starting point for many investigations and our first investigation will be to discover exactly where it was, by no means as easy as it sounds.
+- Number 221B Baker Street, where Holmes shared rooms with Dr. Watson and Mrs. Hudson.
+This was the starting point for many investigations and our first investigation will be to discover exactly where it was, by no means as easy as it sounds.

-Some people persist in arguing that Sherlock Holmes was a real person.
-If opening hours permit, we may pay a brief visit to the Wallace Collection in Manchester Square and try to prove it!
+- If opening hours permit, we may pay a brief visit to the Wallace Collection in Manchester Square and try to discover if Sherlock Holmes really did exist.
 Certainly, the stories provide clues to his parentage, upbringing, and education.

 After the tour, you might even want to retire to the Sherlock Holmes pub, near Trafalgar Square, and admire all the Sherlock Holmes memorabilia.